 As a fully "wired" school, The York School continues to integrate technology in innovative ways while ensuring that students and faculty use these tools proficiently and responsibly.

 Our success as innovators requires a high degree of technical support.
-We have resources in place to ensure that all of our programmes run smoothly.
+We have resources in place to ensure that all of our programs run smoothly.
 Support includes:

 Technology and Learning Specialists who guide students and teachers through technology initiatives, issues and projects.